 Establishing the emergency centre

-In the event of an emergency requiring the establishment of an Emergency Control Centre, the preferred option is to use the Committee Room.
+In the event of an emergency requiring the establishment of an emergency control centre, the preferred option is to use the committee room.
 These rooms are part of a complex of meeting rooms that will be used in an emergency.
-In the initial stages of an emergency it will be possible to operate just using the Committee Room, but as the situation develops and more staff are available or if the chief executive requires more internal support other rooms such as the Chamber and the Members Area can be used from the outset.
+In the initial stages of an emergency it will be possible to operate just using the committee room, but as the situation develops and more staff are available or if the chief executive requires more internal support other rooms such as the chamber and the members’ area can be used from the outset.

 For the initial response the staff requirement will be for a minimum of six staff, a manager, supported by an assistant and four information loggers/telephone operators.
 The initial equipment suite should include at least two laptops/ computer terminals.
-The room has several telephone connection points and it would be essential to have six connections in Council Chamber.
-As more staff become available, it may be an option for Liaison officers to be nominated from the services to act as a direct link to the services.
+The room has several telephone connection points and it would be essential to have six connections in council chamber.
+As more staff become available, it may be an option for liaison officers to be nominated from the services to act as a direct link to the services.
 This enables the incident manager to concentrate on the broader aspects of the situation, rather than being tied down trying to get information to and from services.
 Once the situation stabilises it is probable that these liaison officers need only attend at briefings to collate the actions required by their respective services.

-The information logger should open up a Log facility, using a spreadsheet, on an allocated computer.
+The information logger should open up a log facility, using a spreadsheet, on an allocated computer.
 It is important to establish an accurate log early, even if this is using handwritten log sheets.

-The emergency control centre is to be a conduit for information coming into and going out from the council offices on behalf on the chief executive.
+The emergency control centre is to be a conduit for information coming into and going out from the council offices on behalf of the chief executive.
 There will be calls on staff to carry out work in support of the response to the emergency and this is best achieved from their usual place of work.
-The emergency control centre will be the link from the requester to the responder, using when necessary the liaison officers from the directorates.
+The emergency control centre will be the link from the requestor to the responder, using when necessary the liaison officers from the directorates.

 The communications manager should keep a rolling brief prepared so that relevant and up to date information is readily available.
-The Committee Room should be used for briefings and as the meeting room for the emergency management team; the manager and one of the loggers, to record accurate minutes, should attend these meetings.
+The committee room should be used for briefings and as the meeting room for the emergency management team; the manager and one of the loggers, to record accurate minutes, should attend these meetings.